hdShang/arxiv-daily/docs/cs-RO/2025-08-11/papers/250807770v2-agentworld-an-interactive-simulation-platform-for-scene-construction.md

 ---
 layout: default
-title: AgentWorld: An Interactive Simulation Platform for Scene Construction and Mobile Robotic Manipulation
+title: "AgentWorld: An Interactive Simulation Platform for Scene Construction and Mobile Robotic Manipulation"
 ---

 # AgentWorld: An Interactive Simulation Platform for Scene Construction and Mobile Robotic Manipulation